dx199771/Generative-Data-Augmentation-for-Skeleton-Action-Recognition/README.md

 ---

-### Evaluation via PYSKL
+### Evaluation framework
-We utilise [PYSKL](https://github.com/kennymckormick/pyskl), a comprehensive PyTorch-based toolbox for skeleton-based action recognition, to evaluate our framework.
-Our generated synthetic data is trained and tested across four supported SOTA backbones within the PYSKL repository.
+To evaluate our framework, the generated synthetic data is trained and tested across the three standard SOTA backbones provided by [PYSKL](https://github.com/kennymckormick/pyskl), and [BlockGCN](https://github.com/zhouyuxuanyx/blockgcn) implemented as an independent baseline.

 ## 📜 Citation